-Flare performance seems to be the achilles heel of the Sony FE 1.8/85.
-I had the luck to have extremely sunny conditions today, therefore I could drive this aspect already to the limits.
-As you can see in the samples below, there is always some veiling flare around the sun.
+Flare performance is the achilles heel of the Sony FE 1.8/85.
+I have shot the lens in the toughest (brightest) conditions, therefore I could drive this aspect to the limits with this lens.
+As you can see in the extreme samples below, there is always veiling flare around the sun.
 Furthermore, there are several ghostings with hard and soft edges around the frame.
 In the worst case, contrast can be lowered across the whole image.
-This can be a limiting factor for landscape photography although I have to emphasize that these conditions were quite demanding.
+This can be a limiting factor for landscape photography although I have to emphasize that these conditions are quite extreme.

 There are longitudinal chromatic aberrations wide open, take a look at the sample below:

 This lens shows some purple fringing at contrasty borders.
 It’s visible but not as bad as the Zeiss Makro Planar T* 2/100 for example.
 The sample image below shows purple chromatic aberrations in the focal plane which is an safe indicator for purple fringing: